Why you can trust The Zebra

 For those interested in installing a solar panel system but who may not be in the financial position to do so, another option exists.
 Many companies offer leasing options that allow users to install a solar power system at little or no up-front cost.
 The important distinction is that you do not own the system.
 In most cases, this means that you are not required to insure a leased solar energy system or worry about upkeep.
 That responsibility lies with the leasing company that services the system.
 However, while you can still benefit from lower energy costs by leasing, you will not see the same savings as you might owning the solar power system outright.

-Compare homeowners insurance quotes.
+Compare rates on homeowners insurance today!

 Location pin icon